allenai/allennlp/tutorials/misc/migrating-to-0.4.0.md

 Furthermore, each `Instance` now knows whether it's been indexed, so in the eager case (when all instances stay in memory), the indexing only happens in the first iteration.
+This means that the first pass through your dataset will be slower than subsequent ones.